pixfid/go-ksc/README.md

 # go-ksc #
-go-ksc is a Go client library for accessing the KSC (Kaspersky) Open API.
+go-ksc is a Go client library for accessing the KSC (Kaspersky Security Center) Open API.

 ## Usage ##